yuva29/rocm-device-metrics-exporter/docs/configuration/configmap.md

   - `MetricsFieldPrefix`: Add prefix string for all the fields exporter.
 [Premetheus Metric Label formatted](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) string prefix will be accepted, on any invalid prefix will default to empty prefix to allow exporting of the fields.
   - `HealthService` : Health Service configurations for the exproter.
     - `Enable` : false to disable, otherwise enabled by default
+- `NICConfig`:
+  - Fields: An array of strings specifying what metrics field to be exported.
+Detailed list of fields can be found [here](metricslist.md)
+  - Labels: `NIC_SERIAL_NUMBER`, `NIC_UUID`, `NIC_HOSTNAME` are always set and cannot be removed.
+Workload related labels such as `NIC_POD`, `NIC_NAMESPACE`, and `NIC_CONTAINER` are dynamically added to the LIF when there is an associated workload.
+Labels supported are available in the provided example `configmap.yml`.
+  - CustomLabels: A map of user-defined labels and their values.
+Users can set up to 10 custom labels. `CLUSTER_NAME` is the only label that is exported by default.
+Users can define other custom labels outside of this restriction.
+These labels will be exported with every metric, ensuring consistent metadata across all metrics.
+  - HealthCheckConfig: List of the configs that determine the health check behavior for NICs.
+This includes settings such as whether interfaces that are down should be reported as unhealthy (`InterfaceAdminDownAsUnhealthy`).
+These configurations help define how NIC health metrics are evaluated and exported.

 ## Setting custom values